hirzi/LSD/README.md

 Steps a) and b), that is the generation of simulated summary statistics, can be embedded and performed efficiently under ABCtoolbox.
 See: https://bitbucket.org/wegmannlab/abctoolbox/wiki/simulation/Performing%20Simulations%20with%20ABCtoolbox.
 Running these two steps under ABCtoolbox allows the convenient ability to draw variables (e.g. M and N) from defined prior ranges and thus automate the process of generating simulated data.

-c) Performing Simulations with ABCtoolbox
+c) Efficiently generating simulations with ABCtoolbox

 Example input file: